Conclusion

 structs.

-Then we reference all of the structures describing the fixed-function stage.
+Then we reference all the structures describing the fixed-function stage.

 After that comes the pipeline layout, which is a Vulkan handle rather than a struct pointer.